Introduction to Industrial Design

 bachelor of science in industrial design degree

 The Industrial Design Program offers a four-year Bachelor of Science in Industrial Design (BSID) degree.
 The curriculum is centered on eight semesters of studio/laboratory instruction in conjunction with lecture courses that uniquely draws support from its place within the college, thus offering the student opportunities for discovery within a wide field of explorations.
-Housed within the School of Architecture + Design, the program enjoys a rich educational community fostering collaborative scholarship across programs including the Bachelor of Architecture, Master of Architecture, Master of Science in Architecture, Bachelor Science in Interior Design, Bachelor of Landscape Architecture, Master of Landscape Architecture, and PhD in Architecture and Design Research programs.
+Housed within the School of Architecture and School of Design, the program enjoys a rich educational community fostering collaborative scholarship across programs including the Bachelor of Architecture, Master of Architecture, Master of Science in Architecture, Bachelor Science in Interior Design, Bachelor of Landscape Architecture, Master of Landscape Architecture, and PhD in Architecture and Design Research programs.

 Through comprehensive teaching, innovative research and corporate partnerships, an education in industrial design places the humanistic delivery of services, systems and products at the forefront of technological development and ethical responsibility.